 Methods: We analyze an online, multi-wave Census Bureau survey fielded to nearly a million respondents between late April and July 2020.
 The survey includes questions measuring psychological distress as well as indirect measures of experience with the pandemic.
-We combine these data with state-level measures of COVID cases, lock-down orders, unemployment filings, and safety net policy.
+We combined these data with state-level measures of COVID-19 cases, lockdown orders, unemployment filings, and safety net policy.

-Findings: We find significant mental stress among all respondents and a sizeable gap between non-white and white respondents.
+Findings: We find significant mental stress among all respondents and a sizeable gap between nonwhite and white respondents.
 Adjusting for pandemic experiences eliminates this gap.
-The effect of losing work due to the pandemic is slightly offset by state policies such as unemployment benefit size and Medicaid expansion.
+The effect of losing work as a result of the pandemic is slightly offset by state policies such as unemployment benefit size and Medicaid expansion.
 The magnitude of these offsetting effects is similar across racial/ethnic groups.

 Conclusions: The racialized impacts of the pandemic are exacerbated by inequalities in state policy exemplifying structural racism.
 If the least generous states matched the policies of the most generous, inequalities caused by the pandemic would be diminished.

 The COVID-19 pandemic has created both a public health crisis in the United States, with millions sickened and thousands dead, and an economic crisis, with unprecedented numbers of Americans facing furloughs or job loss and confronting food insecurity, housing insecurity, and the loss of health insurance.
 At the same time, the pandemic response in the United States has been highly decentralized.
 Although federal relief bills temporarily augmented the social safety net, much of the response was relegated to states and localities, where both existing and pandemic-related policy choices varied widely.
 In addition, the twin health and economic crises affected ethnic and racial minorities the most, raising questions about the adequacy of state policy to offset the devastating effects of the pandemic.